There is so much to consider when it comes to taking care of your home.

 As if that’s not enough, add one more thing to the list: When should I replace my heater?

-Your heating unit shouldn’t require continuous attention, but it shouldn’t be taken for granted, either.
-Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heater that is wasting energy and money with every heating bill.
+Your heating unit shouldn’t require constant attention, but it shouldn’t be taken for granted, either.
+Ignoring your system could result in indoor air that is loaded with dust or allergens (or worse!), or even an inefficient heating system that is wasting energy and money with every heating bill.

 The following warning signs can help you determine if you just need a quick maintenance visit or if it’s time to replace your current heating unit.